 You should note that when people talk about having a beach vacation in Varna, they are usually referring to the Golden Sands beach/resort a few km north of Varna!

 Golden Sands Resort, close to Varna

-- besides being huge it’s all around amazing, with fine sand, clean water, and a soft sloping sea bottom!
+- Besides being huge, it’s all around excellent, with fine sand, clean water, and a soft sloping sea bottom!

 When going to Sunny Beach, it’s mandatory going to Nessebar for at least a day!

 South Beach of Nessebar